 In order to be eligible to correct an operational error under SCP, the failure must either be fully corrected within two years, or it must be “insignificant.”
-So, how do we determine whether or not a failure is significant or insignificant?
+So, how do we determine whether a failure is significant or insignificant?
 Good question.
-The IRS has not given us a clear-cut answer, but they have provided a list of the factors they consider when determining significance:
+The IRS has not given us a clear-cut answer, but they have provided a list of the factors they consider:

 - the number and nature of any other failures that might have occurred during the same time frame;

 - the number of years the failure occurred;

 - the percentage of plan contributions involved relative to the total contributions made during the period of the failure;

 - the percentage of plan assets involved relative to total plan assets;

 - the number of participants affected relative to the total number of participants in the plan;

 - the number of participants affected by the failure relative to the number of participants who could have been;

 - whether correction was made within a reasonable time after discovery of the failure; and,